Tree pipit

+The breeding habitat is open woodland and scrub.
+The nest is placed on the ground and usually 4–6 eggs are laid.
+This species is insectivorous like its relatives, but will also eat seeds.

 Taxonomy

 The tree pipit was formally described by the Swedish naturalist Carl Linnaeus in 1758 in the tenth edition of his Systema Naturae under the binomial name Alauda trivialis.
 Linnaeus noted that the species occurred in Sweden.
 The specific epithet trivialis is Latin meaning "common" or "ordinary" from Latin trivium meaning "public street".
 The tree pipit is now placed in the genus Anthus that was introduced in 1805 by the German naturalist Johann Matthäus Bechstein.